So, That Ed Sheeran Game Of Thrones Cameo Happened

-Fans of Ed Sheeran didn't have to wait long to see their favourite troubadour on HBO's epic series, Game of Thrones.
+Fans of Ed Sheeran didn't have to wait long to see their favorite troubadour on HBO's epic series, Game of Thrones.

 While both the show's crew and Sheeran himself have been hyping his appearance since its announcement earlier this year, nobody could pinpoint exactly when it would happen.
 Well, it was 39 minutes into the season 7 premiere, as Entertainment Weekly reports.